vmware/cloud-director-named-disk-csi-driver/README.md

 This extension is intended to be installed into a Kubernetes cluster installed with [VMware Cloud Director](https://www.vmware.com/products/cloud-director.html) as a Cloud Provider, by a user that has the rights as described in the sections below.

-**cloud-director-named-disk-csi-driver** is distributed as a container image hosted at [Distribution Harbor](https://projects.registry.vmware.com) as `projects.registry.vmware.com/vmware-cloud-director/cloud-director-named-disk-csi-driver:<CSI version>.latest`.
+**cloud-director-named-disk-csi-driver** is distributed as a container image hosted at [Distribution Harbor](https://projects.registry.vmware.com) as `projects.registry.vmware.com/vmware-cloud-director/cloud-director-named-disk-csi-driver:<CSI version>`

 This driver is in a GA state and will be supported in production.